MartinNovan/Endeaxim-3/README.md

 - Ensure proper cable management to prevent interference
 - Verify all connections before powering up

-## Known Issues (ALPHA)
+## Known Issues
 - Limited component compatibility
 - Requires manual calibration
 - Documentation still in progress

 ## Contributing
-As this is an ALPHA release, feedback and contributions are welcome.
+As this is an BETA release, feedback and contributions are welcome.
 Please report any issues or suggestions through the project's repository.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](./LICENSE) file for more information.

 ## Disclaimer
-This is an ALPHA version.
+This is an BETA version.
 Use at your own risk.
 The developers are not responsible for any damage to equipment or personal injury resulting from the use of this upgrade package.

 ## Printing Instructions
 - Print all parts with minimum: